Mammographic Lesion Segmentation with Lightweight Models: A Comparative Study

 Unlike prior work that prioritizes maximizing performance, this study aims to identify models that are practical to train and deploy under limited computational resources, thereby enabling broader accessibility of CAD systems.
-Therefore, all experiments were conducted without GPU acceleration to reflect realistic deployment constraints, with a focus on accessibility rather than state-of-the-art performance.

 In this work, we explicitly define a practical deployment constraint by considering a CPU-only environment without GPU acceleration and limited memory availability.
 Within this setting, the goal is not to maximize segmentation accuracy, but to identify models that achieve competitive performance while remaining computationally feasible.
 This enables evaluation under realistic operational conditions rather than idealized high-performance environments.